-The restoration of all "interior" components like seats, door panels, arm rests, window frames, sun visors, headliner, dash board, floor covering, etc. come from either high quality "kits" or through custom sewing.
-The replacement fabrics used will be authentic reproductions of the original fabrics.
+The replacement of all interior components like door panels, seats, center consoles, arm rests, windows and frames, sun visors and mirrors, headliners, dash pads, carpeting for the floor all come from either quality reproduction kits or through a custom upholstery makers.
+The replacement materials can be an almost exact authentic reproductions of the original.

 Vehicle chassis harnesses can be replaced if they are available, we can fabricate and repair any wiring damage, and retrofit a Painless performance or Kwikwire wiring harnessess.